hydro-informatics/hydro-informatics.github.io/_sources/datascience/linear-classification.md

 (linearclassification)=
 # Linear Classification

-In the last section, we shortly mentioned decision boundaries and classifiers.
 In this section, we will cover the fundamentals of linear classification through a simple ML algorithm, the Perceptron.
 In addition, we will extend the concepts behind the Perceptron algorithm by considering aspects of *regularization* to build a margin linear classifier.

 ```{admonition} Requirements
 :class: warning